gromacs/gromacs/share/README_FreeEnergyModifications.txt

 the velocity distribution function is equal in both states, as it is if the temperature is the same for both, then we're OK).

-fep-lambda is the default lambda array.
+fep-lambdas is the default lambda array.
 All the other four lambda arrays (except the serial tempering temperatures) use the values in this array if they are not specified.
 If not specificed, it is assumed to be zero throughout.